Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do

 The Department of Education has frozen federal student loan payments until December 31, 2020 and is not charging interest while the loans are on hold.
 But if you have private student loans, you’ll need to reach out to your servicer to discuss your options.
 Yours may be willing to lower or pause repayments if you’re struggling to pay your bills due to the coronavirus outbreak.

-The federal government is sending out economic impact payments to Americans making less than $100,000 a year.
-Individuals receive up to $1,200, married couples will get up to $2,400 and families will get an extra $500 for each eligible child.
+Back in May, the federal government started sending out economic impact payments to Americans making less than $100,000 a year.
+Individuals received up to $1,200, married couples got up to $2,400 and families got an extra $500 for each eligible child.

 How does the coronavirus stimulus package affect my finances?

 The Coronavirus Aid, Relief and Economic Security (CARES) Act authorized the government to send checks to all individuals, paused federal student loan repayments, expanded unemployment benefits, offers mortgage and rent relief, and more.

-You can read more about how it’ll affect you by reading our breakdown of the $2 trillion aid package.
+You can read more with our breakdown of the $2 trillion aid package.

 7. Create a plan for managing existing debt.